Efficiency, productivity, safety and more

 Purchasing cheap equipment can often be a false economy.

-Whilst it can reduce your initial costs, on many occasions your staff may struggle to use this cheaper equipment, harming ongoing productivity.
-Cheaper items are – generally – much more likely to become damaged or broken, again affecting productivity whilst they are out of action.
+Whilst it can reduce initial costs, your staff may often struggle to use this cheaper equipment, harming ongoing productivity.
+More inexpensive items are (generally) much more likely to become damaged or broken, affecting productivity whilst out of action.

 Focus on investment

-Similar to the above, by placing a focus on investment in quality equipment, processes and technology, your business will see long term gains.
+By investing in quality equipment, processes and technology, your business can see long-term gains.

-Regardless of how you much you invest in tools, equipment and machinery, it is inevitable that they will break down at some point.
-This can cause delays and inefficiencies whilst the items are being repaired or replaced.
+Regardless of how much you invest in tools, equipment and machinery, it is inevitable that they break down at some point.
+These break-downs can cause delays and inefficiencies whilst the items are being repaired or replaced.

 Define the correct KPIs

-In essence, it is impossible to improve something that you cannot measure.
-But, just as importantly, you must be measuring the things that actually matter to your business.
+In essence, improving something you cannot measure is impossible.
+But, just as importantly, you must measure the things that matter to your business.

-Choosing KPIs based on factors you think you will be able to easily improve, rather than those that will make a tangible difference to your business, will ultimately provide little improvement for your business.
+Choosing KPIs based on factors you think you can quickly improve rather than those that could make a tangible difference to your business ultimately provide little improvement.

-It is therefore important to carefully consider what your key performance indicators are, and to also communicate these to all staff that are affected.
+It is, therefore, essential to carefully consider what your key performance indicators are and to also communicate these to all staff that are affected.

-The less time employees spend looking for equipment, tools or items that are required to perform a specific task, the more productive they become.
+The less time employees spend looking for equipment, tools or items required to perform a specific task, the more productive they become.

-That is why it is important to reduce clutter, organise workstations and equipment storage, and ensure items are returned to agreed locations immediately after use.
-This can also help cut down on errors besides the significant time savings.
+That is why it is essential to reduce clutter, organise workstations and equipment storage, and ensure staff return items to agreed locations immediately after use.
+Doing so can also help reduce errors besides the significant time savings.

-There are occasions when, depending on the nature of your business, you receive goods which are then almost immediately sent on to another location (this could be another manufacturing or warehousing site for example).
+There are occasions when, depending on the nature of your business, you receive goods that you almost immediately send to another location (this could be another manufacturing or warehousing site, for example).

-In this scenario, it makes little sense to handle and store these products for any prolonged period.
-Cross docking is the term given to unloading one vehicle and immediately loading on the outgoing vehicle, and whilst frequently used for perishable goods, also saves warehouse space, admin and labour.
+In this scenario, handling and storing these products for a prolonged period makes little sense.
+Cross docking is the term given to unloading one vehicle and immediately loading on the outgoing vehicle.
+Whilst frequently used for perishable goods, it also saves warehouse space, admin and labour.

 Whilst it sounds like stating the obvious, minimising errors can be one of the most important things to consider when looking to improve warehouse efficiency.

-Whilst this may involve implementing new systems and technology, relatively minor processes –such as staff spending 10 minutes every day correct small errors – can save hours in terms of searching for lost products or resending incorrect or incomplete orders later on.
+Whilst this may involve implementing new systems and technology, relatively minor processes – such as staff spending 10 minutes daily correcting minor errors – can save hours searching for lost products or re-sending incorrect or incomplete orders later.

-Many preventable accidents – such as slips, trips and falls – are as a result of employees rushing or ignoring basic procedures to get a job done quickly.
+Many preventable accidents – such as slips, trips and falls – result from employees rushing or ignoring basic procedures to get a job done quickly.
 Regular training can help to reduce this.

 Create a safety culture

-This is a continuous effort, and will involve setting up health and safety committees, having managers lead by example, and emphasizing that safety has a direct impact on the success of the business.
+Implementing this is a continuous effort and involves setting up health and safety committees, having managers lead by example, and emphasising that safety directly impacts the business’s success.

 Use of PPE

-As such, staff must be continuously reminded that it is their responsibility to ensure they were google, hard hats, high vis vests, ear plugs, suitable footwear and anything else required for specific environments or tasks.
+As such, you should continuously remind staff that it is their responsibility to ensure they wear goggles, hard hats, high-vis vests, ear plugs, suitable footwear and anything else required for specific environments or tasks.

 Awareness of safety equipment

-Besides PPE, it is also important that staff are aware of other safety equipment.
+Besides PPE, it is also vital that staff are aware of other safety equipment.

-Something as simple as using floor tape to mark lanes and safe routes can have a surprisingly large impact on safety.
+Something as simple as using floor tape to mark lanes and safe routes can significantly impact safety.

-It can ensure forklifts and pedestrians are separated for example, preventing dangerous collisions, whilst it can also help with ongoing productivity too (preventing traffic bottlenecks in certain areas).
-Using tape also means that routes can be changed in the future, either as a result of changed layouts or to further drive safety and efficiency improvements.
+For example, it can ensure that forklifts and pedestrians are separated, preventing dangerous collisions.
+It can also help productivity (preventing traffic bottlenecks in certain areas).
+Using tape also means you can alter routes in the future due to changed layouts or drive further safety and efficiency improvements.

 Ensure strict standards

-It is obviously important that any safety measures that are implemented are strictly enforced.
-For example, only allow highly skilled and trained staff to operate specific equipment, forklift drivers receive ongoing training, and everyone is aware of their responsibilities.
+It is essential that your business strictly enforces any safety measures implemented.
+For example, only allow highly skilled and trained staff to operate specific equipment, have forklift drivers receive ongoing training, and ensure everyone is aware of their responsibilities.

-Education is a good first step in ensuring non-compliance is addressed, but a more serious stance should be taken against any employee that frequently flouts or ignores safety procedures.
+Education is an excellent first step in ensuring non-compliance is addressed, but you should take a more serious stance against any employee that frequently flouts or ignores safety procedures.

-Whilst this may seem like another obvious point, the more rubbish, stock not put away and general tools, equipment or packaging being left lying around, the more likely accidents are to occur.
+Whilst this may seem like another obvious point, the more rubbish, stock not put away and general tools, equipment or packaging staff leave lying around, the more likely it is that accidents occur.

 Daily or weekly cleaning schedules can help with this, alongside ensuring staff know where certain items should be stored when not in use.

 Ensuring there is adequate signage covering health and safety is important.
-It is also critical that these signs and notifications are posted in proximity to the equipment or activity that they are relevant too (e.g. notices regarding forklift use either where they are stored or in the vehicle cab).
+It is also critical that your business displays signs and notifications in proximity to the equipment or activity they are relevant to (e.g. notices regarding forklift use either where they are stored or in the vehicle cab).